Mothers and Babies

 Centering Parenting Program

 Our Centering Parenting Program is an extension of our Centering Pregnancy Program.
 Centering Parenting offers group support of 6-8 mothers and partners that have children of the same age.
 The group comes together for well-baby check-ups and education on parenting.
 Mothers who complete Centering Pregnancy have the opportunity to continue group care with their babies through Centering Parenting, but any new mother who plans to receive care for their baby at the Downtown Pediatrics clinic can also join this program.
-For more information contact the Centering coordinator at khunter3@PennStateHealth.psu.edu or (610)378-2569.
+For more information contact OB Nurse Navigator, Christiane Benner at 484-878-1766 or Cbenner3@pennstatehealth.psu.edu.